dafer45/TBTK/doc/Manual.md

 However, for most standard properties there at least exists function calls that allow the properties to compile even if they cannot actually perform the calculation.
 The program will instead print error messages that make it clear that the particular Solver is not able to calculate the property and ask the developer to switch Solver.
 In fact, this is achieved through inheritance from a common abstract base class called PropertyExtractor::PropertyExtractor and allows for completely Solver independent code to be written that works with the abstract base class rather than the individual Solver specific PropertyExtractors.
-The experienced C++ programmer can use this to write truly portable code, while the developer unfamiliar with innheritance and abstract classes do not need to worry about these details.
+The experienced C++ programmer can use this to write truly portable code, while the developer unfamiliar with inheritance and abstract classes do not need to worry about these details.

 Each of the Solvers described in the Solver chapter have their own PropertyExtractor called PropertyExtractor::Diagonalizer, PropertyExtractor::BlockDiagonalizer, PropertyExtractor::ArnoldiIterator, and PropertyExtractor::ChebyshevExpander.
 The point of creation for the PropertyExtractor is the last point at which algorithm specific details may need to be known about the Solvers and below we therefore go through how to create and initialize the different PropertyExtractors.